SharpDevOps10/SelfAssessment/Skills/NodeJS.md

 - Network
   - IP sticky sessions
   - Endpoint throttling
-  - HTTP(S)
+  - HTTP(S): 🖐️ used
-  - TCP/SSL
+  - TCP/SSL: 🖐️ used
-  - UDP
+  - UDP: 🖐️ used
   - TLS
-  - Websocket
+  - Websocket:  🖐️ used
   - SSE
   - HTTP/3 (QUIC)
-  - Long polling
+  - Long polling: 🖐️ used
-  - REST
+  - REST: 🖐️ used
   - RPC
-  - Routing
+  - Routing: 🖐️ used
   - DoS
   - DDoS
   - XSS